with the Library Catalog

 Some books provide relatively brief information and point to other sources with in-depth coverage.
 They are called reference books and are useful in learning the vocabulary of a discipline, getting quickly acquainted with a subject, and as pointers to more comprehensive and authoritative information.

-Books and other sources are shelved based on a classification system that uses a hierarchy of letters and numbers on a label.
+In the library, books and other sources are shelved based on a classification system that uses a hierarchy of letters and numbers on a label.
 This is known as the call number.
-At Southwestern, we use a local code in brackets at the beginning of the call number for various collections.
+At Southwestern, we use a local code at the beginning of the call number for various collections.

 Once you have determined in what collection a book belongs, you can look at the letter combination that follows to locate it on the shelf.
 Books with the same letter combination would be together on one or more shelves.